Table of Contents

 Talent Acquisition: It highlights consistent and meaningful candidate engagement over long periods.
 Candidates are nurtured through the hiring process, often over months or years.

-Recruitment: Here in the engagement primarily starts during the immediate hiring process with limited follow-up once the vacancy is filled.
+Recruitment: Here, the engagement primarily starts during the immediate hiring process with limited follow-up once the vacancy is filled.

 Talent Acquisition: Here, planning is driven by strategic planning, succession planning, future skills forecasting, and long-term workforce planning.
 It aims to fulfil future business objectives.